Flume-formerly-Laika/NL2Flow/README.md

 - Download from https://python.org/downloads/
 - During installation, check "Add Python to PATH"

-### OpenAI API Errors
+### Google API Errors
 - Ensure your API key is correct in the `.env` file
-- Check your OpenAI account has credits/billing set up
+- Check your Google account has credits/billing set up
 - The application includes fallback responses if the API is unavailable

+### DynamoDB Configuration
+- Ensure AWS credentials are configured (if using DynamoDB)
+- The application will work without DynamoDB, but schema versioning won't be available

 ### Port Already in Use
 If port 8000 is busy, modify the run scripts to use a different port: